04 Engineering Notes

 1. Take it lying down

 Ah yes, what was this?
 Another attack on conformity probably.
 It hasn’t weathered terribly well but still of interest are the half-feminist verse (‘dreaming of a lover’) and the ironic ‘Sing, what it brings’.
-Definitely not sure about the ‘pushing the daisies up’.

 2. Compromise song